fu11p0w3r/apstool/README.md

 v0.2:
 - Added new directories
 - Completely rewritten with asynchronous requests added.
 Scanning is now much faster
-- Renamed from adminfinder to apftool
+- Renamed from adminfinder to apstool
 ```

 # In future: